 What Funeral Direction Majors Need to Know

-O*NET surveyed people in occupations related to funeral direction/service and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, funeral direction/service majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Funeral Direction/Service Majors

 Funeral Direction/Service majors often go into careers in which the following knowledge areas are important:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.